kevinsawade/start-science-here/docs/source/linux_tutorial_00.rst

    backups: No such file or directory

 The reason is, ``backups`` is not in your current working directory.
-To use a command on a file (or directory) not in the current working directory (the directory you are currently in), you must either cd to the correct directory, or specify its full pathname.
+To use a command on a file (or directory) not in the current working directory (the directory you are currently in), you must either cd to the correct directory or specify its full pathname.
 To list the contents of your backups directory, you must type

 .. code-block:: bash